edamame852/the-docs/docs/medical/medical-index.md

 7. Slide: under the microscope
 8.

+# Cancer group Handbook - Anxiety disorder vs gen. population
+- 2.7 fold increase = 3.7 times
+- odds ratio are used in population study
+- Have 6 chapters, Joanne is responsible on Ch.5 Diet, Medical health, social, education and employement

 # Cyto. vs Hiso.
 - Histo. is more tissue arch, blob -> cut
 - Cyto. is more burst of cells (ie. blood drawn)